angular/angular/docs/DEVELOPER.md

 ### Remote Build Execution and Remote Caching
 Bazel builds in the Angular repository use a shared cache.
 When a build occurs a hash of the inputs is computed and checked against available outputs in the shared cache.
 If an output is found, it is used as the output for the build action rather than performing the build locally.

-> Remote Build Execution requires authentication as a google.com or angular.io account.
+> Remote Build Execution requires authentication as a google.com account.

 #### --config=remote flag
 The `--config=remote` flag can be added to enable remote execution of builds.
-This flag can be added to the `.bazelrc.user` file using the script at `scripts/local-dev/setup-rbe.sh`.